nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   A feature grouping within TalentSG that includes functions related to candidates and job roles, such as adding, listing, and filtering candidates.

 - **Filter**:
-  A command that narrows down displayed candidates based on specific criteria, such as "status" or "skills," simplifying searching and management.
+  A command that narrows down displayed candidates based on specific criteria, such as "status" or "skills," simplifies searching and management.

 ### Resources & Links